trendct-data/occupation-wages-states/stories/story_OH.md

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in Ohio was among <span class='occ_title_em'>Rail transportation workers, all other</span>.
+The biggest decline for any job category in Ohio was among <span class='occ_title_em'>rail transportation workers, all other</span>.
 In 2006, there were 1,720 employees.
 But by 2015, that figure declined 94.19 percent to 100.

 The jobs that had gained the most employees was medical scientists, except epidemiologists.
 There were 903 percent more workers in 2015 as compared to 2000.
 Overall, the total number of workers grew from 390 to 3,910 in Ohio.